solcloud/NiceOS/README.md

 ## Advance example

-Building my main desktop system - _Ghost_ 👻 with binaries extracted from artix (Pᗣᗧ•••MᗣN)
+Building my main desktop system - _Ghost_ 👻 with binaries extracted from Artix (Pᗣᗧ•••MᗣN)

 You can watch me building ghost preset on [YouTube](https://youtu.be/SNuNFt7kSIE) ▶️